piccolo-orm/piccolo_docker/README.md

 Simply run:
 `pytest -vv tests/`

+For the `nox` tests you'll probably need pyenv and all versions of python that are declared inside `noxfile.py`

 ### Improvements
 - Test against multiple versions of postgres
-- Test against multiple versions of python
+- Test against more versions of python.

 ### To Contribute
 - Fork the repo